Robotics-Project-2024-2025/Manipulator_UR5_Project/README.md

 # Software Requiremets

-- Last version of the Operating system
+- The latest version of the operating system
-- Last version of the DockerDesktop
+- The latest version of Docker Desktop
-- Minimum 20gb to download what is needed to run all.
+- A minimum of 20GB of free space to download everything needed to run

-If this prerequisites are not satisfied, it's not guaranteed the right functioning of this code.
+If these prerequisites are not met, the proper functioning of this code cannot be guaranteed.

 [Back to top](#table-of-contents)